Raspberry Pi Day

 22nd April 2017 - 10am to 4pm

-The Department of Physics at the University of Strathclyde is hosting a Raspberry Pi day.
-Entrance is free, but places are limited, so please reserve your place using the link on the right hand side.
+The Department of Physics at the University of Strathclyde hosted a Raspberry Pi day on the 22nd April 2017.

 The Raspberry Pi